kyma-project/website/content/blog-posts/2020-04-30-release-notes-1.12/index.md

 ### Improved browsing of APIs within packages

-In the 1.11 release we introduced API packages to allow the Applications to register APIs grouped in packages.
+In the 1.11 release, we introduced API packages to allow the Applications to register APIs grouped in packages.
 This way, you could instantiate entire packages and access multiple APIs at once.
 We now simplified browsing APIs within a package even further in the Service Catalog UI.
 If a package holds multiple APIs, you can find them quickly using a dedicated drop-down component with a search feature.

 ![api-packages](./api-packages.png)